danburzo/trimd/README.md

 -   **`-h, --help`** - output help information
 -   **`-v, --version`** - output program version

+By default, the results of processing the operands are concatenated to `stdout`.
+Use the `--write` option to write the results back to their respective original files.

 Below is a list of supported commands.

 ### `trimd markdown`